DanielPe/liberit.github.io/_posts/2022-02-03-test-DP copy.md

 mathjax: yes # leave empty or erase to prevent the mathjax javascript from loading
 toc: yes # leave empty or erase for no TOC

-DP-link: test-DP copy
+DP-link: test-DP
-lang: nl
 ---

-Voor dit schijnbaar klein project in neurale netwerken ... nr 2
+Voor dit schijnbaar klein project in neurale netwerken ... test-DP copy